scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate-round-2.md

 ###What does GamerGate Mean to me?

-I wrote [about the scandal] in my last post.
+I wrote a rather biased opinion [about the scandal] in my last post.
 But this time I want to talk about something different.
 I want to talk about how GamerGate has affected me personally.
 Also, this post will try to touch on some of the issues in it as well (no cause is without flaw).